herutomo/CSH1F2-2018-IF4202/README.md

 # CSH1F2-2018-IF4202

-This is repository for class colaboration in subject Introduction to Computer Science (Pengantar Teknik Informatika) - School of Computing - Telkom University, IF-42-02.
+This is repository for class collaboration in Introduction to Computer Science (Pengantar Teknik Informatika) subject - School of Computing - Telkom University, IF-42-02.

 It will be used for interaction between lecturer and students for individual as well as group class projects.